Porthtowan: Tywarnhayle Mine

 The Tywarnhayle mine was opened in 1826 as United Hills Mine but the name was changed in 1848 to Tywarnhayle Mine.
 It was an important source of copper ore until about 1860.
 Its engine house, Taylors Shaft, is visible in the hills surrounding the coastal village.

 The mine was located about 1 kilometre southeast of Porthtowan.
 It was the United Hills Mine on 3 February 1830 when an engine boiler exploded and killed nine people.
-In 1906 money was invested to drain and work the Tywarnhayle mine.
+In 1906, money was invested to drain and work the Tywarnhayle mine.
 Water was piped out by Cornwall's first electrical centrifugal pumps, made by Worthington Simpson, at the rate of 1,000 gallons per minute.
 The amount of copper ore mined between 1826 and 1906 was 86,800 tons.

 Tywarnhayle Stannary

 In Cornwall the mining industry had its own judicial system.
 Tywarnhayle was one of the four stannaries.
-There were three others: Blackmore, Foweymore and, lastly, Kerrier and Penwith.
+There were three others: Blakemore, Foweymore and, lastly, Kerrier and Penwith.
 The Stannaries managed mining law, taxation, court proceedings and jails.